How to Apply

 Your application cannot be processed until all supporting documentation has been uploaded to your PAC account.
 If you are unable to scan and upload the requisite documentation, hard copies may be posted to the following address and uploaded on your behalf: Postgraduate Applications Centre, 1 Courthouse Square, Galway, H91 VF21.

 All postgraduate courses have a fee.
 Fees for EU students are payable in two equal instalments.
-The first payment is due at Registration Part 1.
-Registration Part 1 is completed online in August before the first semester period.
+The first payment is due at Registration.
+Registration is completed online in August/September before the first semester period.
 The second instalment is due at the beginning of semester two in January.
 If your course required a deposit to secure your place, that figure will be deducted from the instalment paid in January.

 Fees vary from course to course.
 To find the fees for your preferred course, check the course prospectus page.